 Involving more citizens in community affairs brings new and diverse opinions to the table, and helps folks learn from each other.
-All of the people who came to Take Charge learned something new about their community.
+All but one of the people who came to Take Charge learned something new about their community.
 They felt their ideas were acknowledged, and the small group assessments and assembly assessments were handled fairly.
 Most reported their reaction to the meetings as generally positive.

-The Goals for Accomack County by the Year 2020, developed through Take Charge, will provide a basis for continuing discussion on community and economic development.
+The Goals for Northampton County by the Year 2020 were presented to the Northampton Board of Supervisors and can provide a basis for continuing discussion and community development.

-(All tabulated responses from the Take Charge evaluations can be found in Appendix E.)
+(The tabulated responses from all Take Charge questionnaires can be found in Appendix E.)